Moyo.Exchange

 Primary Research (Zoom & Otter.ai): I conducted deep-dive interviews with five frequent remittance users.
 By utilizing Otter.ai, I generated live transcriptions, which allowed me to remain fully engaged with the participants while ensuring every verbal and emotional nuance was captured for later analysis.

 Data Organization & Synthesis (Miro): I migrated all qualitative findings into Miro to build an Empathy Map.
-This allowed me to categorize raw data into what users Say, Think, Do, and Feel, bridging the gap between raw interview transcripts and actionable design requirements.
+This allowed me to categorize raw data into what users say, think, do, and feel, bridging the gap between raw interview transcripts and actionable design requirements.

 Balancing User Desirability with Business Viability

-03 | Defining the Human Problem (Personas)
+03 | Defining the Human Ecosystems (Personas)

 Persona A: Mimi (The Sender)